List of first ladies of the United States

 The first lady of the United States is the hostess of the White House.
 The position is traditionally filled by the wife of the president of the United States, but, on occasion, the title has been applied to women who were not presidents' wives, such as when the president was a bachelor or widower, or when the wife of the president was unable to fulfill the duties of the first lady.
 The first lady is not an elected position; it carries no official duties and receives no salary.
 Nonetheless, she attends many official ceremonies and functions of state either along with or in place of the president.
-Traditionally, the first lady does not hold outside employment while occupying the office, although Eleanor Roosevelt earned money writing and giving lectures, but gave most of it to charity, and Jill Biden has maintained her regular job as an educator during her time in the role.
-The first lady has her own staff, including the White House social secretary, the chief of staff, the press secretary, the chief floral designer, and the executive chef.
+Traditionally, the first lady does not hold outside employment while occupying the office, although Eleanor Roosevelt earned money writing and giving lectures, but gave most of it to charity, and Jill Biden maintained her regular job as an educator during her time in the role.
+The first lady has her own staff, including the White House social secretary, the first lady's chief of staff, the communications director, the White House chief floral designer, and the executive chef.
 The Office of the First Lady is also in charge of all social and ceremonial events of the White House, and is a branch of the Executive Office of the President.

-There have been total of 54 first ladies including 43 official and 11 acting, within 46 first ladyships.
+There have been total of 54 first ladies including 44 official and 10 acting, within 47 first ladyships.
 This discrepancy exists because some presidents had multiple first ladies.
-Following Joe Biden's inauguration on January 20, 2021, his wife, Jill Biden, became the 43rd official first lady.

-There are five living former first ladies: Rosalynn Carter, married to Jimmy Carter; Hillary Clinton, married to Bill Clinton; Laura Bush, married to George W. Bush; Michelle Obama, married to Barack Obama; and Melania Trump, married to Donald Trump.
-The first first lady was Martha Washington, married to George Washington.
+Following Donald Trump's inauguration on January 20, 2025, his wife, Melania Trump, became the 44th official first lady.
+There are four living former first ladies: Hillary Clinton; Laura Bush; Michelle Obama; and Jill Biden.
+The most recent first lady to die was Rosalynn Carter.
+The first first lady was Martha Washington.
 Presidents John Tyler and Woodrow Wilson had two official first ladies; both remarried during their presidential tenures.
-The wives of four presidents died before their husbands were sworn into office but are still considered first ladies by the White House and National First Ladies' Library: Martha Wayles Skelton, married to Thomas Jefferson; Rachel Jackson, married to Andrew Jackson; Hannah Van Buren, married to Martin Van Buren; and Ellen Lewis Herndon Arthur, married to Chester A. Arthur.
+The wives of four presidents died before their husbands were sworn into office but are still considered first ladies by the White House and National First Ladies' Library: Martha Jefferson; Rachel Jackson; Hannah Van Buren; and Nell Arthur.

 One woman who was not married to a president is still considered an official first lady: Harriet Lane, niece of bachelor James Buchanan.
 The other non-spousal relatives who served as White House hostesses are not recognized by the First Ladies' Library.